gregoil/rotest/docs/intro/more_on_testing.rst

   .. code-block:: python

-      self.parent.list_blocks()  # Prints the hierarchy down from the parent flow self.parent.jump_to(1)  # Jumps to the beginning of the block in index 0
+      self.parent.list_blocks()  # Prints the hierarchy down from the parent flow self.parent.jump_to(1)  # Jumps to the beginning of the block at index 1

-  It is also recommended to use `rotest shell` when debugging new code, especially when writing new TestFlows and TestBlocks (use the `shared_data` and `run_block` methods to simulate a containing TestFlow).
-Combining with IPython's `autoreload` ability, writing tests this way can be made easy and quick.
+  It is also recommended to use ``rotest shell`` when debugging new code, especially when writing new TestFlows and TestBlocks (use the `shared_data` and `run_block` methods to simulate a containing TestFlow).
+Combining with IPython's ``autoreload`` ability, writing tests this way can be made easy and quick.